nvaccess/nvda/projectDocs/testing/contributing.md

 ## Manual testing

-Testing alpha / beta / and release candidates help to ensure the quality of the NVDA.
+Testing alpha / beta / and release candidates help to ensure the quality of the NVDA project.
-You can the latest alpha snapshots [here](https://www.nvaccess.org/files/nvda/snapshots/).
+You can find the latest alpha snapshots [here](https://www.nvaccess.org/files/nvda/snapshots/).

 User / community testing is particularly important for languages other than English.